 James Allen McCune (James Donahue), Callie Hernandez (Lisa Arlington), Corbin Reid (Ashley Bennett), Brandon Scott (Peter Jones), Wes Robinson (Lane/Darknet66), Valorie Curry (Talia)

 The Blair Witch Project (1999) is an indisputable classic.
 There are few films that could be said to have inspired an entire new style of filmmaking but it is to The Blair Witch Project that we owe the creation of the Found Footage film.
-Everything – the idea of a group of people being pursued through the woods by an unseen menace, filming as they go, the blurry headache-inducing handheld footage – was created there.
+Much that has become part and parcel of the genre – the idea of a group of people being pursued through the woods by an unseen menace filming as they go, the blurry headache-inducing handheld footage – began there.

 A third film finally emerges here with Blair Witch.
 The film was apparently shot in secrecy in Vancouver (as opposed to the real Burkittsville) under the title The Woods.
 The public did not know that it was a Blair Witch film until a trailer aired at the San Diego Comic-Con, two months before the film’s wide release.
-The film received a mixed response and did poor box-office, earning only $10 million on its opening weekend.
+The film received a mixed response and did poor box-office, earning only $20 million domestically, considerably less than the $148 million the original earned seventeen years earlier.
 This could well be that the modern 18-24 demographic had no familiarity with the original or simply that everyone was getting tired of Found Footage.

 Blair Witch comes from Adam Wingard, a name that been on the rise in recent years.
-Wingard first appeared with the horror film Home Sick (2007) and then gained festival acclaim with the hallucinatory Pop Skull (2007), followed by the serial killer film A Horrible Way to Die (2010) and the non-genre likes of What Fun We’re Having (2011) and Autoerotic (2011) before gaining increasingly wider recognition with the likes of You’re Next (2011), The Guest (2014) and the subsequent English-language remake of Death Note (2017).
+Wingard first appeared with the horror film Home Sick (2007) and then gained festival acclaim with the hallucinatory Pop Skull (2007), followed by the serial killer film A Horrible Way to Die (2010) and the non-genre What Fun We’re Having (2011) and Autoerotic (2011) before gaining increasingly wider recognition with the likes of You’re Next (2011), The Guest (2014) and subsequent to this the English-language remake of Death Note (2017) and Godzilla vs. Kong (2021).
 Notedly, Wingard has ventured into the Found Footage film before with his segments of the anthologies V/H/S (2012) and V/H/S/2 (2013), while A Horrible Way to Die was also shot in a grungy mumblecore handheld style.